effectfully/STLC/readme.md

   -> Maybe (∃ λ m -> ∃ λ (Ψ : Subst n m) -> mapᶜ (apply Ψ) Γ ⊢ apply Ψ σ)
 ```

-`M` receives a context, a term and a type, and checks, whether there is a substitution, that allows to typify the term in this context and with this type, after the substitution is applied to them.
+`M` receives a context, a term and a type, and checks, whether there is a substitution that allows to typify the term in this context and with this type, after the substitution is applied to them. `M` uses rewrite rules under the hood -- this simplifies the definition a lot.

 There is an [NbE](https://github.com/effectfully/STLC-in-Agda/blob/master/NbE/Main.agda).

-There is [a part](https://github.com/effectfully/STLC-in-Agda/blob/master/NbE/Liftable.agda) of the liftable terms approach to NbE (described in [4]), which is used to coerce Agda's lambda terms to their first-order counterparts.
+There is [a part](https://github.com/effectfully/STLC-in-Agda/blob/master/NbE/Read.agda) of the liftable terms approach to NbE (described in [4]), which is used to coerce Agda's lambda terms to their first-order counterparts.

 There is [a universe polymorphic eval](https://github.com/effectfully/STLC-in-Agda/blob/master/Core/Eval.agda).